Cursive Writing

 Step # 6

-The alphabets like b, f, h, k, and l are difficult to write, but you can write them quickly if you practice a few times.
+The letters like b, f, h, k, and l are difficult to write, but you can write them quickly if you practice a few times.

-• Start making an initial stroke from the second last bottom line and touch the top line.
+• Start making an initial stroke from the second-to-last bottom line and touch the top line.

-• Make a small arc just like a thin loop of rope and bring it down to the second last bottom line.
+• Make a small arc, just like a thin loop of rope, and bring it down to the second-to-last bottom line.

 • Make a round curve clockwise and keep it within the middle two lines of the four rules line.